Institute of FAME, Inc.

 Dr. Patrick Bernard Washington

 Finance PhD (University of Alabama, 2016) and M.S.
 Finance (UA, 2009); B.A.
 Business Administration, magna cum laude, Morehouse College (2003).
+Taught finance courses as a graduate instructor at the University of Alabama (2009–2012), then joined the Morehouse College faculty in 2012; promoted to Associate Professor of Finance in 2017 and directed the Center for the Advancement of Financial Education (CFAE, 2018–2024) — Morehouse's internal financial-education center, distinct from the Institute of FAME, Inc. (a separate Georgia 501(c)(3) public charity Dr. Washington founded in 2016) — with courses regularly enrolling cross-registered students from Spelman College and Clark Atlanta University through the Atlanta University Center consortium.
 Investment-banking analyst at Salomon Smith Barney (Citi) Automotive Group; credit research at Prudential Financial via Sponsors for Educational Opportunity.
-Associate Professor of Finance at Morehouse College (2017–2024) and Director of the Center for the Advancement of Financial Education there from 2018–2024.
 Founder of the Institute of FAME, Inc. (2016) and lead investigator on the institute's behavioral-finance and applied-FinTech research portfolio.

 Treasurer